 PotPlayer for Windows PC

-We have to say that it is similar to the VLC media player in the number of files it supports, and the various ways it can be customized.
+We have to say that it is similar to the VLC media player in the number of files it supports and the various ways it can be customized.
 In some respects, it is even better than the VLC media player, so it is no wonder many Windows users call it the best media player to date.

-The download size is little over 18MB, installation size is larger, as expected.
+The download size is a little over 18MB, installation size is larger, as expected.
 We like that the player gives the option to install additional codecs after installing the file.
 It should work wonders for those who have not added these codecs beforehand.

-We’ve tested this thing with many file formats and guess what?
+We’ve tested this thing with many file formats, and guess what?
 It does work.